 However, lawmakers have been slow to implement licensing for dispensaries to sell adult-use cannabis.

 However, they expect to have things rolling by Next month (June 2019) and anyone over 21 years of age may buy up to one ounce of marijuana per dispensary visit.

 The Department of Licensing and Regulatory Affairs (LARA) will begin processing dispensary applications and install the rules and regulations that will govern the recreational industry in Michigan moving forward.

-Residents can grow and cultivate up to 4 plants on their home property, plus posses 8 ounces of smaokable marijuana at home, and carry one ounce on their person.
+Residents can grow and cultivate up to 4 plants on their home property, plus possess 8 ounces of smokable marijuana at home, and carry one ounce on their person.

-Unfortunately, there is no legislation that will legalize recreational marijuana sales in Oregon, but they still produce some of the worlds highest quality weed.
+Unfortunately, there is no legislation that will legalize recreational marijuana sales in Oregon, but they still produce some of the world's highest quality weed.